risingwavelabs/nexmark-bench/risingwave/README.md

 - `create_views.sql`
 - pick the query you want to run from `create_sinks.sql`
 - `drop_views.sql`, then `drop_sinks.sql`, and finally `drop_source.sql` to clean up

+### Remarks
+Please make sure that the parallelism of the streaming job is equal to the number of partitions of the Kafka topic that Risingwave is reading from.